fatimahsy/Nigeria_Democracy-/README.md

 Aspects of the code and general debugging were written with the help of ChatGPT and the entire chat history is available in `inputs/llms/usage.txt`.

+## 🕊️ Ethical Considerations

+This project adheres to ethical research principles, ensuring data privacy and integrity throughout the analysis.
+No personally identifiable information (PII) was used or inferred, and all data processing followed Afrobarometer's ethical guidelines for transparency and accountability.
+By examining corruption perceptions through a demographic lens, this work underscores the importance of ethical decision-making in both research practices and policymaking efforts.

 ## 🌟 Final Note

 Thank you for exploring this project!
 Corruption is a complex challenge, but understanding how different demographics perceive it is a step toward meaningful change.
 If this repository sparks your curiosity, inspires your work, or raises questions, I’d love to hear from you.